FRC3636/frc-nix/whitepaper/nixos-on-frc-robots.typ

   ```
 ]

-Similarly, NixOS-based deployment tools like #link("https://github.com/NixOS/nixops")[NixOps] and #link("https://github.com/zhaofengli/colmena")[Colmena] simplify and automate the process of deploying to dozens of coprocessors.
+Similarly, NixOS-based deployment tools like #link("https://github.com/NixOS/nixops")[NixOps] and #link("https://github.com/zhaofengli/colmena")[Colmena] simplify and automate the process of deploying to large numbers of coprocessors.
 They also make it easy to build the system configurations on an Internet-connected machine and then deploy later, mitigating the lack of Internet connection on coprocessors and allowing teams to *update and install software on coprocessors without ever disconnecting them from the robot network*.

-= Drawbacks
+= A NixOS Distribution for FRC

 TODO